MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Add-MgServicePrincipalKey.md

 ServicePrincipals that don't have any existing valid certificates (i.e.: no certificates have been added yet, or all certificates have expired), won't be able to use this service action.
 Update servicePrincipal can be used to perform an update instead.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Add-MgBetaServicePrincipalKey](/powershell/module/Microsoft.Graph.Beta.Applications/Add-MgBetaServicePrincipalKey?view=graph-powershell-beta)

 ## SYNTAX

 ### AddExpanded (Default)